ZT-715/some-scripts-of-me/README.md

-# myBashScripts
+# myScripts
-Bash Shell scripts for myself
+Scripts for myself